 Note: The Vertical biaxial bar chart option will be unavailable if any of the following conditions are present:

-- "Measured quantity" contains fewer than 2 Categories
+- The “Measured quantity” variable has fewer than two categories, or

 Step 2: Create Vertical biaxial bar charts